 We usually spray around the wheel wells and entry points to the engine compartment.
 In the engine compartment, look for mouse droppings and spray along the way.
 Spray anywhere you think mice may be getting in.

 Of course, different situations are going to have different results.
 If you have a rodent infestation and they are starving to death, this stuff probably won’t have much effect.
 If you are camping in a wild area with mice and your food is in mouse proof containers, repellent seems to discourage mice from eating your things.
 It doesn’t stop mice completely, but judging by what the mice leave behind, it seems to cause them gastric distress and they forget about chewing up your vehicle.
+We have found that the Tomcat Rodent Repellent is effective for five to six days with dry conditions.

 Sooner or later, a mouse may get into your vehicle despite all the anti rodent efforts.
 You can tell by chewed up things and telltale mouse droppings that you have an unwanted guest.
 If that’s the case, you need to get rid of the mouse as soon as possible before it makes itself at home.
 Put standard mouse traps around the interior of your vehicle at night.
 Peanut butter makes pretty good bait.
 Make sure there is nothing else to eat except that peanut butter.
 Keep trapping until you get all of them and the mouse droppings stop appearing.